Cellstrat/Image-Segmentation/FCN/README.md

 ##### GPU
 We will use Google Colab to run this program.
 Save all files in your Google drive and then open main.ipynb from there in Google Colab to run it.
 ##### Frameworks and Packages
 NOTE : Google Colab will have all the packages below installed automatically.
-You do not need to install.
+You do not need to install these.

 Make sure you have the following is installed:
  - [Python 3](https://www.python.org/)
  - [TensorFlow](https://www.tensorflow.org/)